rupali317/QR-code-challenge/README.md

-I would like to implement this project using ReactJS, Sass.
+1) I would like to implement this project using ReactJS, Sass.
+2) Instead of getting fonts from another link, I would like to host it locally to improve web performance metrics like LCP, FCP
-In another iteration, I would like to explore how to vertically position the qr code to the center especially when the bottom tab exists
+3) In another iteration, I would like to explore how to vertically position the qr code to the center especially when the bottom tab exists

 ![Mobile screenshot Brave browser](https://github.com/rupali317/QR-code-challenge/blob/main/images/Screenshot_20231203_214730_Brave.jpg)